 - Training suppliers/specialist facilitators delivering activities.
 This includes costs for hiring experts to deliver specific project-related training or activities.
 For example, hiring a specialist to conduct a workshop on upcycling would be covered, but general staff training not related to the project would not.

-- Publication or engagement materials.
+- Engagement materials.
 This includes costs for creating materials to promote or engage the community in the project.
 For example, printing flyers for a community event would be covered, but creating promotional materials for a business would not.

 - Transport costs if activities are delivered off-site.
 This includes costs for transporting participants to and from project activities held at different locations.
 For example, renting a bus to take students for a hands-on workshop on reuse and waste management would be covered.